cubosphere/cubosphere-code/README.md

 * Moved editor manual to GitHub wiki which can be opened from editor menu
 * Added `.png` support and converted all textures to it, previews are saved in it too
 * Replaced self-patched minizip with POCO Zip

+… and a lot of technical or smaller internal changes!

 # How to download last git build?
 1. Go to http://cubosphere.vallua.ru/artifacts (warning: only last build artifacts are kept, some of them may be missing if build is uploading now)